harvard-library/STLee-blacklight/README.md

 ### [lib/harvard/library_cloud/search_builder.rb](lib/harvard/library_cloud/search_builder.rb)
 Blacklight defines a processor chain that can be used to add additional fields to the query.
-We use that here to add the 'search_field' parameter, which is required for the LibraryCloud API, but not Solr
+We use that here to add the 'search_field' parameter, which is required for the LibraryCloud API, but not Solr.

+We also add the 'range' field in order to support the Date facet.

 ## Apply custom design